Renatatims/code_quiz/README.md

 1. Display Question - questions will be displayed until the user gets to the last one or when the time ends.

-2. When the quiz is done, than the user is able to see the final Score and input initials or name so the info can be saved:
+2. Function Quiz End: When the quiz is done, than the user is able to see the final Score and input initials or name so the info can be saved:

 ![inputName](./assets/screenshots/QuizEnd.png "Input Name")